Sebobo/Shel.Neos.CommandBar/README.md

   * Open the command bar from within the backend modules which have the module enabled (global inclusion possible with Neos 8.3)
 * 🪛 Extensibility
   * Add new commands via the provided ´Shel.Neos.CommandBar` registry in your plugin manifests
+  * Full compatibility with [Shel.Neos.Terminal](https://github.com/Sebobo/Shel.Neos.Terminal) -> all available commands for the current user are available
 * 🗣️ Available in English & German

 ## Screenshot